alan-turing-institute/misinformation-database/README.md

 self-signed, have a **Subject** set to `CN=admin-sp.misinformation.turing.ac.uk` a validity of 12 months and an auto-renewal trigger set to 90% of the validity period.

+#### Project user KeyVault
+There should be a KeyVault named `misinformation-user` in the `misinformation-common` Azure subscription.
+All users who are authorised to deploy and administer the database server should be added as principals in the "Access policies" section of the KeyVault.
+The KeyVault should be set to enable access to Azure Resource Manager for template deployment in "Advanced access policies" part of the "Access policies" section.

+The KeyVault should contain the following sensitive secrets.

+1. A **Secret** named `database-crawler-user` containing a strong password in its "value" field.
+This will only ever be accessed programatically so can be as random and complex as you like.
+It is recommended to randomly generate a long (16+ characters) password that uses at lower case letters, upper case letters and numbers.
+If supported by the random generator, you should also include special characters (e.g. £$%^& etc).

+2. A **Secret** named `database-annotation-user` containing a strong password in its "value" field.
+This will only ever be accessed programatically so can be as random and complex as you like.
+It is recommended to randomly generate a long (16+ characters) password that uses at lower case letters, upper case letters and numbers.
+If supported by the random generator, you should also include special characters (e.g. £$%^& etc).

 #### Azure SQL Data Studio
 We use [Azure SQL Data Studio](https://docs.microsoft.com/en-gb/sql/azure-data-studio/download)